 I started my teaching career 25 years ago this fall.
-When I think back to what I didn’t know, I’m amazed at what I was able to accomplish that year teaching a group of twelve third, fourth, and fifth grade students in a brand new school that consisted of four portables.
+When I think back to what I didn’t know, I’m amazed at what I was able to accomplish that year teaching a group of twelve third, fourth, and fifth grade students in a brand new school (Hillsdale Academy) that consisted of four portables.
 The reality is most teachers are inadequately prepared when they step into their first classroom, even if they graduate from a top program like I did at Michigan State University.
 There is no way to know everything.
 You must learn as you go.

 In retrospect, I have often wondered why they hired me.
 Partially I think it was a God thing because most of my professional life traces back to that one job that I had for one year.
 I don’t think it was a coincidence I was there.
 But I can think of a few things I said in my interview that were not at all in line with what Hillsdale College stands for and promotes.
 They obviously looked beyond those comments and saw something else in me.
 I’m guessing they saw the following traits.